MKrabs/Blog/docs/ASE_is_fun/structure.md

 post, respectively.
 The `get_all_from_user` interface method is a custom method that should, by the name of it retrieve all posts for a particular user and can optionally be ordered by a given field.

-All the methods defined here are meant to be used, which is the reason for the `NotImplementedError` exception being present at the end of each method.
-These are only a few of the methods defined in the `IPostRepository`.

 ```python
 # domain/repository/post_repository.py